Consumers should have confidence that their food is safe and what it says it is.

 The Food Standard Agency’s National Food Crime Unit (NFCU) works to prevent, detect and investigate food crime across the UK.

 Types of food crime

 The National Food Crime Unit focuses its work on seven types of food crime:

-- theft - dishonestly appropriating food, drink or feed products in order to profit from their use or sale
+- theft - dishonestly obtaining food, drink or feed products to profit from their use or sale

-- unlawful processing - slaughtering or preparing meat and related products in unapproved premises or using unauthorised techniques
+- illegal processing - slaughtering or preparing meat and related products in unapproved premises or using unauthorised techniques

-- waste diversion - unlawfully diverting food, drink or feed meant for disposal, back into the supply chain
+- waste diversion - illegally diverting food, drink or feed meant for disposal, back into the supply chain

-- adulteration - reducing the quality of food by including a foreign substance, in order to lower costs or fake a higher quality
+- adulteration - including a foreign substance which is not on the product’s label to lower costs or fake a higher quality

 - substitution - replacing a food or ingredient with another substance that is similar but inferior